Should I Use the Simplified Home Office Deduction?

 How to claim the home office deduction

-Even if you conduct some business outside your home — like visiting clients on-site and having business meals — you're still in good shape to claim business use of your home.
+Even if you conduct some business outside your home — like visiting clients and having business meals — you're still in good shape to claim business use of your home.

 Once you've determined you qualify, it's time to decide how to claim your home office write-offs.
 Your two options are:

-• The regular expenses method: Based on your actual home office expenses and the portion of your home taken up by your office
+• The regular expenses method: Based on your home office expenses and the portion of your home taken up by your office

 {write_off_block}